LilaConcepts/LilaConceptsBestPracticeBundle/README.md

 Bugs and Roadmap
 ----------------

-Before providing bug-reports please the [current issues](https://github.com/LilaConcepts/LilaConceptsBestPracticeBundle/issues) and [forum](https://groups.google.com/forum/#!forum/lila-concepts-symfony2-bestpracticebundle) first.
+Before providing bug-reports please read the [current issues](https://github.com/LilaConcepts/LilaConceptsBestPracticeBundle/issues) and [forum](https://groups.google.com/forum/#!forum/lila-concepts-symfony2-bestpracticebundle) first.
 The roadmap for the future of this bundle is described below.